OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Files can be assigned one of four protection classes:

 - Complete Protection (NSFileProtectionComplete): This class key is protected with a key derived from the user passcode and the device UID.
-It is wiped from memory shortly after the device is locked, makimg the data inaccessible until the user unlocks the device.
+It is wiped from memory shortly after the device is locked, making the data inaccessible until the user unlocks the device.

 - Protected Unless Open (NSFileProtectionCompleteUnlessOpen): Behaves similar to Complete Protection, but if the file is opened when unlocked, the app can continue to access the file even if the user locks the device.
 This is implemented using asymmetric elliptic curve cryptography <sup>[3]</sip>.